 - IARC – Categories 1, 2A, 2B

-- Rite Aid will align its activities with other retail sector initiatives that are designed to provide suppliers with consistent guidance about the chemicals which retailers believe require special stewardship efforts to meet consumer demand for safer products.
-Rite Aid is seeking to join the multi-stakeholder BPC initiative and will request that all Rite Aid suppliers of beauty and personal care products participate in its Product Sustainability Rating System.
+- Rite Aid has aligned its activities with other retail sector initiatives that are designed to provide suppliers with consistent guidance about the chemicals which retailers believe require special stewardship efforts to meet consumer demand for safer products.
+Rite Aid has joined the multi-stakeholder BPC initiative and will request that all Rite Aid suppliers of beauty and personal care products participate in its Product Sustainability Rating System.

-- Rite Aid will encourage its suppliers to avoid ingredients on its RSL and on the six authoritative and regulatory lists that comprise the Beauty and Personal Care (BPC) stewardship list and use alternatives identified as “Safer Chemicals” by the US EPA Safer Choice program.
+- Rite Aid is encouraging its suppliers to avoid ingredients on its RSL and on the six authoritative and regulatory lists that comprise the Beauty and Personal Care (BPC) stewardship list and use alternatives identified as “Safer Chemicals” by the US EPA Safer Choice program.

 Continuous Improvement Goals:

-To assist Rite Aid’s stakeholders in understanding the impact of the initiatives outlined above, Rite Aid will begin reporting progress on the following set of Key Performance Indicators in 2019:
+To assist Rite Aid’s stakeholders in understanding the impact of the objectives outlined above, Rite Aid will continue reporting progress on our chemical management initiatives, elimination commitment, and program expansion as part of our annual Corporate Social Responsibility (CSR) report.
+The report may be found on our website: www.riteaid.com.

 Rite Aid’s long-term goal is to extend its chemical policy to cover all of the products sold in its stores.
-This will be a multi-year effort, and Rite Aid is prioritizing which product categories Rite Aid will be expanding into next.
-Initially in 2019, Rite Aid will extend its chemical program to cover formulated products like over-the-counter medications, vitamins and supplements, as well as food and beverages.
-We will also review our operations to identify and act on emerging chemical issues that raise significant consumer concerns.
+This will be a multi-year effort, and we are prioritizing which product categories we will be expanding into next.
+Initially, Rite Aid will extend its chemical program to cover formulated products like over-the-counter medications, vitamins and supplements, as well as food and beverages.
+In 2020, we plan to extend our scope to cover food contact materials.
+We will continue to review our operations to identify and act on emerging chemical issues that raise significant consumer concerns.